13 Top-Rated Weekend Getaways in Ohio

 Since Ohio is within a one-day drive of nearly 50 percent of the U.S. population, the state is a prime place for weekend getaways that do not require much travel time.
 Outdoor recreation such as boating, hiking, canoeing, and fishing is plentiful.
 Sports venues are in every major city, and the state is home to many hidden gems.

 Ohio's capital city can fill a weekend with culinary surprises and activities.
 The expanding downtown riverfront is where you'll find cultural, arts, and music festivals almost every weekend in the summer.
-If you stay in the Columbus suburb of Worthington, you can bike your way to downtown along the Olentangy Trail - an 18-mile trail that ends along the Scioto River.
-The downtown area is bike-friendly, and you can simply rent one at a bike station if you do not bring your own.
+If you stay in the Columbus suburb of Worthington, you can bike your way to downtown along the Olentangy Trail-an 18-mile trail that ends along the Scioto River.
+The downtown area is bike-friendly, and you can simply rent one at one of the many CoGo bike stations located throughout downtown if you do not bring your own.

 Nationwide Arena is an entertainment venue that hosts popular concert tours and is home to Columbus' NHL Team, the Columbus Blue Jackets.
 A short walk from the arena is Huntington Park, where you can catch an evening ballgame with the Columbus Clippers.